Tobacco Control

 Tobacco advertising is prohibited in publications, printed, published or primarily intended for sale or distribution in the EU.
 Publications printed and published outside the EU and intended for distribution outside the EU are permitted.

-2003 regulations prohibit the use on tobacco product packaging of texts, names, brands, trademarks or other designs suggesting a particular tobacco product is less harmful than others.
+2003 regulations prohibited the use of text, names, brands, trademarks, or other designs on tobacco product packaging, suggesting that a particular tobacco product is less harmful than others.
+The sale of sweets that resemble tobacco products is prohibited.

 The free distribution of tobacco products to the public is prohibited.
 The Supply of commercial and gifts, token, trading stamps, coupons or other things in relation to or taken as consideration for the purchase of a tobacco product is prohibited.